 Related: 5 Best Banks for No Fees

 Barclays Bank Delaware has the GOBankingRates editors’ pick for the best no-minimum CD account.
-In addition to having no monthly fees or account minimums, Barclays pays a 1.65% APY for its 12-month online CDs and a 2.40% APY as of Jan.
-4, 2018, for its 60-month online CDs.
+In addition to having no monthly fees or account minimums, Barclays pays a 2.20% APY for its 12-month online CDs and a 2.80%APY as of today, for its 60-month online CDs.
 The bank offers a range of maturities on its CDs, from three to 60 months, and all of them compound interest daily.

 CIT Bank is the GOBankingRates editors’ pick for high-yield savings based, in part, on the strength of its APY.
 At the time of ranking, the bank’s payout of 1.35% APY on its Premier High Yield Savings Account was the highest of the savings account rates surveyed by the GOBankingRates editors.
-As of Jan.
-4, 2018, that rate has since increased to 1.55% APY.
+As of today, that rate stands at 1.55% APY.
 The account has a low minimum deposit of $100, along with no account opening or maintenance fees, daily compounding and free online banking.

 The GOBankingRates editors’ pick for high-yield checking is Nationwide Bank’s Member Checking account.
 The account, with a low minimum opening deposit of $25, pays a 1.00% APY on balances up to $10,000, with that yield increasing to 1.15% APY for balances of $10,000 or more.
 There are no monthly maintenance fees on the Nationwide Bank account, which also offers unlimited free Nationwide bank ATM withdrawals — at more than 77,000 ATMs — and up to eight free non-Nationwide ATM transactions per billing cycle.